The AWA issue task evaluates your ability to think critically about an issue of general interest and convincingly express your thoughts.

 Take some time to notice how different these three sets of instructions are.

-In the first task, the instructions ask you to analyze how much you agree or disagree with the given claim and state the reasoning for your belief.
+In the first task, the instructions ask you to analyse how much you agree or disagree with the given claim and state the reasoning for your belief.
 The instructions also explicitly ask you to examine cases in which the claim might or might not hold true.
 Further, they require you to explain how those examinations have helped you reach your stance on the issue.

 In the second task, you are required to express your position on the issue along with your reasoning for the same.
 However, you are asked to discuss both of the views presented in the task.